 The term “financial health” is used to describe the state of one’s personal financial situation.
-Thre are many dimensions to financial health, including the amount of savings you have, what you spend, what finances you will have for your retirement, as well as your knowledge of financial products.
-Governments and not for profits globally are coordinating to develop strategies to improve financial capability, however the key challenge is for people to be able to have access to trusted information and services, prior to making financial decisions.
+There are many dimensions to financial health, including the amount of savings you have, what you spend, what finances you will have for your retirement, as well as your knowledge of financial products.
+Governments and not for profits globally are coordinating to develop strategies to improve financial capability, however, the key challenge is for people to be able to have access to trusted information and services, prior to making financial decisions.

 My Financial Health was borne from identifying this need and creating information and education services to support Australians in their journey to improve their financial wellbeing.
 The three key elements of the program are:

 Plan for the Future

 Having a plan for the future is critical to improving your financial situation around prioritising what is important, setting goals to achieve short and mid-term savings targets as well as plans for living comfortably in retirement.
 Starting with small goals and achieving them quickly builds confidence to take on larger challenges with greater vigour.